janvi220/FDI_Project/README.md

 This project focuses on analyzing Foreign Direct Investment data using data engineering techniques.
 The goal is to extract insights and trends from large datasets to support informed decision-making.

 🔧 Technologies Used:
-Python (Pandas, NumPy)
+1.Python (Pandas, NumPy)
-SQL
+2.SQL
-Power BI
+3.Power BI
-ETL (Extract, Transform, Load) processes
+4.ETL (Extract, Transform, Load) processes
-HTML
+5.HTML
-Css
+6.Css
-JavaScript
+7.JavaScript

 📌 Key Features:
 Data Loading: Imported large-scale FDI datasets from multiple sources.